everycure-org/matrix/docs/src/onboarding/installation.md

 ### Python environment

 We leverage [`uv`](https://github.com/astral-sh/uv) to manage/install our Python requirements.
+Note that while many may be used to Conda, UV and Conda cannot be used in parallel.
+Using Conda is hence at your own risk.

 Install as follows, then create a virtual env and install the requirements:

 !!! warning